prernabarodiya/SnakeGame/README.md

 2. Guide the snake to eat the food displayed on the grid.
 3. Each time the snake eats food, it grows longer.
 4. Avoid collisions with walls and the snake's own body, as it will result in game over.
-5. Try to achieve the highest score possible by eating as much food as you can without colliding.

 ## Technologies Used